fac-15/schmidt-resources-ltd/README.md

 ## instructions

-npm i - to install our npm packages /n npm start - to run our server /n ask us for our config.env :smile: /n
+npm i - to install our npm packages <br /> npm start - to run our server <br /> ask us for our config.env :smile: <br />

 ## what?